 Once you’ve properly organized and assessed your data, your organization should create data governance and data classification policies to ensure that everyone on your team is on the same page.
 When everyone in your organization knows who owns what, your team can work more efficiently and accurately.

 If your business is found in violation of the CCPA, there may be financial penalties.
 The penalty for an unintentional violation is $2,500 per violation, and if the violation is considered to be intentional, then the penalty rises to $7,500 per violation.
 What is important to note is that each CCPA penalty is per violation — so if hundreds, or even thousands, of your customers are affected by your violation, this can quickly add up to millions of dollars.

 Aside from the financial penalties your organization may incur, the general public is taking their privacy rights more seriously.
 From a reputation standpoint, your business may see its reputation damaged if you are accused or found in violation of the CCPA.
 Trust from your customers and community is too valuable to risk.

 Manually searching for all instances of PII within your organization is time consuming, as is fulfilling Subject Rights Requests.
-Automated tools, like Spirion’s Data Privacy Manager, make CCPA compliance simple for businesses.
+Automated tools, like Spirion’s Sensitive Data Platform, make CCPA compliance simple for businesses.

 Data Privacy Manager offers visibility into data, no matter where it lives, and automates workflows for sensitive data discovery, classification and remediation.
 Our compliance tool enables you to add automated Subject Rights Request processing, making request intake and fulfillment more efficient.
 By automating these processes, you save your security teams countless hours of work and eliminate the potential for human error.
 To see these tools in action and assess whether they are a right fit for your organization, request a free demo.